 Stephanie Schaefer is an MSDE-approved Trainer for Core of Knowledge (COK) trainings and Continued Trainings in Maryland.
-Stephanie is an independent trainer, and she also works as a trainer on the staff of the Silver Spring Day School Training Institute.
+Stephanie is an independent trainer, and she also works as a trainer for Family Services, Inc., and the Silver Spring Day School Training Institute.

 Trainings Stephanie currently provides:

 - Making a Difference for Young Children: Public Policy Advocacy – (3 hours, COK, Professionalism).
 How can early childhood education professionals educate policymakers about the importance of child and youth care services?
 This introductory training will define advocacy and identify key considerations for child care professionals in communicating effectively with policymakers to advocate for children.
 Participants will identify their own skills and determine how these skills align with advocacy strategies.
 Approval Number CKI-155685.

 - Basic Health and Safety – (5 hours, COK, Health, Safety, Nutrition) Fulfills new MSDE requirement.
 Beginning on July 1, 2017, this workshop is required as pre-service training for all childcare center staff, including directors, teachers and aides, as well as home day care providers.
 Learn about basic safety and health guidelines for both indoor and outdoor areas.